Irish Defence Forces School of Music: Army No. 1 Band

 The Army No. 1 Band (Banna Arm Uimh.1) was formed in 1923 by Colonel Wilhelm Fritz Brase (The former Royal Music Director of the Emperor Alexander 1st Guards Grenadiers) and gave its first public performance under the direction of Colonel Brase at the Theatre Royal in Dublin, on October 14 of that year.
 The band, which was the first of four military bands to be established between 1923 and 1936, is the premier military band of the Irish Defence Forces.
 It performs on all major ceremonial occasions, including the presidential inauguration.
 It also provides musical support during state visits to Ireland by foreign heads of state.
 The band has performed at festival and military tattoos in Italy, the Netherlands, Germany and France.
-It is based out of Cathal Brugha Barracks in Dublin and is currently led by Captain John Carpenter.
+It is based out of Cathal Brugha Barracks in Dublin and is currently led by Captain Thomas Kelly.

-Band of the 1st Brigade
+Band 1 Brigade

-The Band of the 1st Brigade (Banna den 1ú Briogáid) formerly known as the Army No. 2 Band was formed in April 1925 at Beggars Bush Barracks, Dublin.
+Band 1 Brigade (Banna den 1ú Briogáid) formerly known as the Army No. 2 Band was formed in April 1925 at Beggars Bush Barracks, Dublin.
 Its current title dates from a reorganisation of the Defence Forces in 1997.
-Since 2007, the band has been led by Captain Brian Prendergast.
-It is located in Collins Barracks, Cork.
+It is located in Collins Barracks, Cork and is currently led by Captain Ben Jacob.